MarceloCapeletti/MarceloCapeletti/README.md

 ## Education

-- (2020 - current) M.Sc. in Electrical Engineering at Federal University of Santa Catarina (UFSM)
+- (2020 - current) M.Sc. in Electrical Engineering at Federal University of Santa Maria (UFSM)
 - (2015 - 2020) Bachelor degree in Electrical Engineering at Federal University of Santa Maria (UFSM)
 - (2011 - 2013) Technologist in Systems Analysis and Development (FAE-Erechim)